Shop by Room ➜ Bedroom ➜ Bedding

 Linen Bedding

-Certainly a splurge, these natural linen sheets and pillowcases are rated best linen sheets by the Wirecutter every year because of their high quality.
-Healthwise, they do OK too!
-They have OEKO TEX certification, ensuring they don’t use harmful dyes or finishing agents, and they are very, very cozy.
+Certainly a splurge, these natural linen sheets and pillowcases are rated best linen sheets by the Wirecutter every year because of their high quality— they strike a perfect balance between strong and breathable, and come in great colors.
+Healthwise, they do well too.
+They have OEKO TEX certification, ensuring they don’t use harmful dyes or finishing agents, and I have a set and can confirm that they are very, very cozy and long-lasting.

 Non-Toxic TENCEL Bedding